vaido-world/chapter.site.root/index.md

 ## Welcome to TZM Community!

-Here are projects, links and community websites we have gathered.
+Here are news, projects, links and community websites we have gathered.

+Check out all the latest news here [https://tzm.community/news](/news)